 When the pandemic forced schools to close in March, students from marginalized families struggled with online learning because many do not own smart devices.

 Sokunthea Kong knew that a lack of technology could accelerate drop-out rates, especially among students who may already feel behind.
 She became deeply concerned about her students, knowing that getting them to continue their studies at home was impossible.

-To solve this problem, Sokunthea and two Teach For Cambodia Fellows led a project called, “Promote learning during Coronavirus for students without internet access” in Kampong Chhnang province.
+To address this problem, Sokunthea and two Teach For Cambodia Fellows, Sinot Yun and Putheavy Nhek, led a project called, “Promote learning during Coronavirus for students without internet access” in three different schools at Kampong Chhnang province.

 This initiative was well-received by her school director, colleagues, and parents.
 It allowed Sokunthea and her team to collaborate with other school teachers to reach 100 children living in under-resourced communities.

-Leveraging some technology support, if her students have questions, the one who can access the internet will collect their classmates’ questions and send them to her through texts or voice messages.
-During this time, Sokunthea has connected more closely with her students and they are now no longer afraid to ask for help.
-Sokunthea also has an opportunity to create personalized learning environments for her kids.
+Leveraging some technology support, Sokunthea had students who could access internet collect classmates’ questions and send them to her through texts or voice messages.
+She has noticed that she’s connecting more closely with her students, and they are now no longer afraid to ask for help.
+Sokunthea has also had the opportunity to create personalized learning environments for her kids.
 This motivates them to do their own research and self-study more than ever before.

-She could say that about 20% of her students have remarkably improved their literacy skills and learning attitude.
+She observes that 20% of her students have remarkably improved their literacy skills and learning attitude.
 Even her low performers can now read and write on their own to a very appreciable extent.
-The results keeps her spirits high and committed to continue doing her work despite adversity.
+The results keep her spirits high and committed to continue doing her work despite adversity.

 Now, Sokunthea helps other teachers at her school navigate technical challenges with their online teaching.
 She hopes to give proper training on basic ICT skills so that teachers at her school can reach their students more broadly and effectively in the future.